Submarine Squadron 14: Small boats

 There was also a large number of small boats used to transport personnel and supplies from the shore to the ship.
 Among these small boats were 40 and 50 ft Utility Boats, LCM Mk6 and Mk8 landing craft, some with the holds roofed over for personnel transport, and a 32 ft officers motorboat.
 The ships' divers had a LCM Mk6 modified as a dive boat.
 There was also a boat known as the "Box L" of uncertain heritage.

 Polaris military tartan

-The idea for the Polaris Military Tartan came from Captain Walter F Schlech while he was Commodore of SUBRON 14 in the early 1960s.
-The design of the tartan was done by Alexander MacIntyre of Strone.
-The tartan is the same as the Black Watch tartan with the addition of a yellow - black - sky blue - black - yellow overcheck of four threads each.
+The idea for the Polaris Military Tartan came from Captain Walter F. Schlech while he was Commodore of SUBRON 14 in the early 1960s.
+The design of the tartan was the work of Alexander MacIntyre of nearby Strone, Cowal.
 The yellow and sky blue lines are said to represent the alternating blue and gold crews of the FBM submarines.
 The tartan is worn by the members of the United States Naval Academy Pipes and Drums.